 Relying Party Public Key and Certificate Usage

 ACA-issued certificates specify restrictions on use through critical certificate extensions, including the basic constraints and key usage extensions.
 The ACA issues CRLs specifying the current status of all unexpired ACA certificates.
-It is recommended that relying parties process and comply with this information whenever using ACA issued certificates in a transaction.

-Certificate Renewal
+ACA & Subscriber Certificate Rekeye

-Certificate renewal consists of issuing a new certificate with a new validity period and serial number while retaining all other information in the original certificate including the public key.
-Frequent renewal of certificates may assist in reducing the size of CRLs.
+Certificate rekey consists of issuing a new certificate with a new validity period and serial number while retaining all other information in the original certificate including the public key.
+Rekeying of certificates is considered an insecure practice and increases the size of CRLs and thus is not allowed under this standard..

 After certificate renewal, the old certificate may or may not be revoked, but must not be further re-keyed, renewed, or modified.